-Since 2009, I've been putting together a post of resources for each Easter season.
-Here are the ones from previous years:
+For several years now, I've been posting a collection of resources for each Easter season.
+Here are the previous years' posts:

 Here are some representative examples of issues we've addressed: